Hypersurfaces with nonnegative scalar curvature: Positive mass theorem for hypersurfaces

 where $\tau$ is the outward unit normal to $\{ |y|=r\}$ with respect to $g$, $d\sigma_g$ is the volume measure of $\{ |y| = r\}$ with respect to $g$, and $\omega_{n-1} = \textup{vol} (\mathbb{S}^{n-1})$. \end{defi}

-\begin{lemma} [cf. \cite{L}] Let $n\ge 2$ and $M$ a complete $n$-dimensional $C^3$ hypersurface of finitely many regular ends.
+\begin{lemma} [cf. \cite{L}] Let $n\ge 2$ and $M$ an $n$-dimensional $C^3$ asymptotically flat hypersurface.
 Let $N$ be an end of $M$ which is the graph of $f$.
-Suppose that $R\in L^1(N)$ and $|D f(x)|=O(1)$ as $|x| \to \infty$.
+Let $R$ be the scalar curvature of $M$ and $R\in L^1(N)$.
 Then, the mass of $N$ defined by \eqref{eq:mass} is finite.

 If in addition $n\ge 3$, $|Df(x)|^2 = O_2(|x|^{-q})$ for some $q> (n-2)/2$, and $|Df(x)|^2 |D^2 f(x)| = o(|x|^{1-n})$ as $|x| \to \infty$, then \eqref{eq:mass} equals \eqref{eq:classical-mass}. \end{lemma} \begin{pf} Applying the divergence theorem to \eqref{eq:div} yields